ReactJS Interview Questions

 }

-Q31: Explain the role of Reducer?
+Q31.
+Explain the role of the Reducer.

-Reducers are pure functions which specify how the application’s state changes in response to an ACTION.
+Ans: Reducers are pure functions that specify how the application’s state changes in response to an ACTION.
 Reducers work by taking in the previous state and action, and then it returns a new state.
 It determines what sort of update needs to be done based on the type of action, and then returns new values.
 It returns the previous state as it is if no work needs to be done.

-Q32: What is the significance of Store in Redux?
+Q32.
+What is the significance of Store in Redux?

-A store is a JavaScript object which can hold the application’s state and provide a few helper methods to access the state, dispatch actions and register listeners.
+Ans: A store is a JavaScript object which can hold the application’s state and provide a few helper methods to access the state, dispatch actions and register listeners.
 The entire state/ object tree of an application is saved in a single store.
 As a result of this, Redux is very simple and predictable.
 We can pass middleware to the store to handle the processing of data as well as to keep a log of various actions that change the state of stores.
 All the actions return a new state via reducers.

-Q33: How is Redux different from Flux?
+Q33.
+How is Redux different from Flux?

-Flux vs Redux
+Ans: Flux vs Redux

 Flux Redux